Small business COVID-19 relief program runs out of money

 The program, which has run out of cash and refunded by Congress twice before, was scheduled to expire May 31.
 It’s not yet known if lawmakers will approve another round of funding.

-More than half the loans and nearly a third of the loan money was given out this year, and included second loans for hard-hit companies.

-The SBA said in a statement it will continue to fund applications that have been approved.
+The SBA said in a statement it will still fund applications that have been approved.
 New applications made through Community Financial Institutions, which are financial lenders that serve underserved communities, would also be funded.

+More than half the loans and nearly a third of the loan money were distributed this year.
+The average loan size was $46,000, less than half the $101,000 average loan in 2020.
+That is a sign that smaller companies unable to get loans last year were now getting funding.
+Companies have been drawn to the loans because they promised forgiveness if the money is used for payroll and other essentials.

+But, while the PPP helped save many companies devastated by the pandemic, the Biden administration has estimated that more than 400,000 U.S. businesses have permanently closed due to the virus.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.